👥 222 job seekers have signed up so far.

 Landing a UX designer role at Inqbarna in Barcelona with 20 cold emails

 With no professional design experience and a bootcamp portfolio only a few months old, I decided to skip job boards entirely.
 Applying through the standard channels would just bury me under hundreds of more experienced candidates, so I went straight to cold outreach instead.
 I spent a couple of weeks researching Barcelona tech companies, reading their press coverage, scrolling through their product pages, and taking notes on what each one was actually building.
-I wanted every email I sent to read like it came from someone who genuinely cared about their work, not someone firing off a template at three in the morning.
+I wanted every email I sent to read like it came from someone who cared about their work.
 I wrote to about 20 companies.
-Each email was genuinely personalised.
+Each email was personalised.
 I referenced something specific the company had been in the press for recently, mentioned what caught my attention about their product or design decisions, and linked to my bootcamp portfolio with a short note on a project I thought was relevant to what they were doing.
 Writing those emails took real time.
 Some I rewrote three or four times before I felt confident enough to hit send.
 I kept a simple spreadsheet to track who I'd contacted, when, and what I'd said, mostly to keep from going in circles, but it also helped me refine my approach as I went.
 Twenty emails turned into two replies and two interviews.
 The first was with a founder, more of a broad conversation about the company's direction and how I thought about design problems.
 The second was with a senior UX designer who wanted to dig into my actual process and how I handled feedback.
-Both felt like real conversations rather than formal screenings, which I think came partly from how I'd framed the initial outreach.
-One of those two interviews led to an offer: a full-time hybrid role at Inqbarna in Barcelona at 28,000 EUR.
-I accepted without hesitation.
-Quality of outreach beat quantity by a mile, and those weeks of careful research turned out to be the most important part of the whole process.
+Both felt like real conversations, which I think came partly from how I'd framed the initial outreach.
+One led to an offer: a full-time hybrid role at Inqbarna in Barcelona at 28,000 EUR.
+I accepted.

 OtherFull-timeHybrid